Form SSA - 3369-BK

 How To Complete The Form

-Section 1 -- This asks simply your name, Social Security number, and telephone number.
+Section 1 -- This section simply asks your name, Social Security number, and telephone number.
+In order not to miss a call from Social Secrity, consider providing your moblle number if you have one.

 - Job Title -- This is the type of work, not the specific job.
 If, for example, you were a cook and have worked at ten different restaurants in the past 15 years, you would only complete one line.
 While you may enter each separate job on a different line, you do not need to.
-However, if there were substantial differences in responsibilities or in the requirements of the job, you should use different lines.
+However, if there were substantial differences in responsibilities or in the requirements of the job, it is preferable to use different lines.

 TIP: Before you complete this section, read the next section about "Job Specifics."
 It may help you determine what to say here and in how many lines.

-- Job Specifics -- The remainder of this form asks for more specific information about the various job types you've held.
+- Job Specifics -- The remainder of this form asks for more specific information about the various job types you have held.
 This can help you decide how many lines you need to complete of the Job Title sections on Page 1.
-If the answers in the later sections would be substantially different even though the job titles were the same or similar, then you definitely want to complete multiple lines on Page 1.
+If the answers in the later sections would be substantially different even though the job titles were the same or similar, then it is advisable to complete multiple lines on Page 1.
+If you need additional space, use Section 3, Remarks.
+Include reference to the question you are answering, such as Job Title No. 6.

 - So, "cook" would only be one job title even if you cooked for a different restaurant every year for the past 15 years.